supreet11agrawal/Proposal/Proposal.md

 #### Stage 4
 ---

-I would start working on implementation of Random Walks during this period.
+I would start working on the implementation of Random Walks during this period.
 The first problem that I would like to mention here is that Sympy is not a simulation software, as told by [Mr. Fransesco Bonazzi](https://github.com/Upabjojr).
-I totally agree and thus think that we cannot implement a simulation of Random Walk and tell user the path taken for a particular case.
-I have listed below the functionalities I think Sympy's Random Walk classes can have.
-Furthur improvements will be made with the help of mentor.
+I agree and thus think that we cannot implement a simulation of Random Walk andd tell the user the path taken for a particular case.
+Here, we need to compute the properties of a given random walk and not simulate it and tell the user results for a particular trial.

 I would start with Simple Random Walks as they are most basic and useful.
 After that 1D random walks(Bernoulli Walk) and 2D random walks will be implemented.
 If time permits then random walks can also be implemented for a graph of any general `n` degrees.

+I have listed below the functionalities I think Sympy's Random Walk classes can have.
+Further improvements will be made with the help of the mentor.
 __Simple Random Walk__

 Questions addressed in this class can be listed as:
 * Probability that the position is `d`(`d` is the distance from the starting point in a fixed direction) after `N`steps
-* Any general `t`th order of moment of distribution
+* Any general `t`th order of moment of the distribution
 * Mean of distribution
 * Skewness
 * Kurtosis